3 Bedroom Home in Philomath - $848,000

-One of Oregon's most equipped Horse properties invites you to make this Ranch your home!
-This property boasts a 3 bed/2 bath Farmhouse, A STUNNING 84x120 Arena w/7 stalls & 2 tack rooms.
-4 Bay shop/RV storage w/16ft roll up doors, Detached garage + office, A mechanic shop w/ A HOIST!
+One of Oregon's most equipped horse properties invites you to make this Ranch your home!
+This property boasts a 3 bed/ 2 ba farmhouse, A STUNNING 84x120 Arena w/ 7 stalls & 2 tack rooms.
+4 bay shop/RV storage with 16 ft Roll up doors, Detached garage + office, A mechanical shop with a hoist!
 An additional double car garage & a 3 stall matted lean-to.
 Just shy of 13 acres.
 Cross fenced.
 Only 25 mins from the heart of Corvallis.
-OPEN HOUSE 3/20/22.
-12-2PM
+It doesn't get any better than hot coffee & early mornings on this farm.

 3 Bedroom Home in Philomath - $848,000